 It’s gotta be, it has to be – you “

-The album begins with the title track, “Astral Weeks,” with the lines: “If I ventured in the slipstream/between the viaducts of your dream/where immobile steel rims crack/and the ditch in the back roads stop,” verses that certainly rival Bob Dylan for imagery and recollection.
-There is a lilting impetuousness to the tune; it somehow sounds fresh each and every time you hear it played.
+The album begins with the title track, “Astral Weeks,” and the searing lines: “If I ventured in the slipstream/between the viaducts of your dream/where immobile steel rims crack/and the ditch in the back roads stop,” verses that rival Bob Dylan and Joni Mitchell for pure imagery and perspective.
+There is a lilting impetuousness to the tune; it somehow sounds fresh every time you hear it played.
 The playful back-and-forth between Morrison’s little ensemble captures the tone of the lyrics which are decidedly stream-of-consciousness.

-The recording’s second song, “Beside You,” commences with an unforgettable exchange between guitarist Jay Berliner and Van’s vocals that seem to wrap themselves around one another.
+The recording’s second song, “Beside You,” commences with an unforgettable exchange between guitarist Jay Berliner and Van’s potent vocals that seem to wrap themselves around one another.
 While many have described it as a quintessential love ballad, there is a spirituality present that would become evident in scores of Morrison songs later on.
-Yes, we surely travel the world as sole adventurers, but to make sense of it, it’s always better to venture forth with someone you love.
+Yes, we inevitably travel the world as sole adventurers, but to make sense of it, it’s always better to spring forth with someone you love.

 The third tune, “Sweet Thing,” the only tune on Astral Weeks to receive airplay as a single, remains one of Van’s most requested concert songs.
-Over an endlessly descending, circular progression, Morrison sings hopeful lyrics about nature and a romantic partner, seemingly beginning in the middle of a thought: ‘And I will stroll the merry way.’
-The band continues to cook throughout this memorable release, especially during its bridge sections.
-This is a rare moment in recent pop history when the band doesn’t just complement the singer; it is actually interchangeable with the vocals.
-Like all of the other songs on Astral Weeks, percussionist Warren Smith’s luminous stringed overdubs are deliciously understated – providing a perpetual breeze to whatever climate Morrison and the band is crafting at the time.
+Over an endlessly descending, circular progression, Morrison sings hopeful lyrics about nature and a romantic partner, with a hint of regret sprinkled in: ‘And I will stroll the merry way.’
+The band continues to cook throughout this most infectious release, especially in its lilting bridge sections when the band doesn’t just complement the singer; the instrumentalists become interchangeable with Morrison’s evocative vocals.
+Like all of the other tunes on Astral Weeks, percussionist Warren Smith’s luminous stringed overdubs are deliciously understated – providing a perpetual breeze to whatever climate Morrison and the band is crafting at the time.

-The fifth song, “The Way Young Lovers Do,” seems out of place with the rest of the compositions Morrison included in the album, a lounge singer’s paean that Sinatra might well have recorded with Count Basie or Nelson Riddle.
+The fifth tune, “The Way Young Lovers Do,” seems out of place with the rest of the compositions Morrison included in the album, a lounge singer’s paean that Sinatra might well have recorded with Count Basie or Nelson Riddle.
 The subject of the song, an adolescent’s first kiss, however, fits well thematically with the rest of the numbers.
-As one friend once commented to me, Astral Weeks’s songs are ones that Holden Caulfield might have written if he had lived in the late 1960’s.
+As one friend once commented to me, Astral Weeks’ numbers are the kind that Holden Caulfield might have composed had he been a songwriter in the mid-1960’s.

 Luckily, Van places a decidedly more sanguine ballad, Ballerina,” as the follow-up.
-In a way, the song is a love note to the possibilities as anything Morrison has ever recorded.
+In a way, this tune is a love note to the possibilities as anything Morrison has ever recorded.
 He supposedly wrote it after watching his future wife dance while a student at Berklee.
 “Not long afterward, we were a couple, we were living in Cambridge, all was well, and I wrote ‘Moondance’ for her that first fall after I came back from recording Astral Weeks,” Morrison told Dave Marsh.
-“Ballerina” seems to embrace the notion first put forth by Bertrand Russell: To fear love is to fear life and those who fear life are already three parts dead.”
+“Ballerina” seems to embrace the notion first put forth by Bertrand Russell: To fear love is to fear life, and those who fear life are already three parts dead.

-“Slim Slow Slider” concludes the masterpiece with a warning.
-While the bookends of growing up have involved impulsivity and exploration, those two bookends might get you into trouble when you become an adult.
-In a way, Morrison says goodbye to his youth even as he clings to it one last time.
-One is reminded of Dylan’s line, “I was so much older then; I’m younger than that now…” in repeated listenings to this gentle shot across the bow that concludes the album.
+“Slim Slow Slider” completes the LP with an unanticipated shot across the bow.
+While the bookends of growing up for most have been framed by a combination of impulsivity and exploration, this might actually get you into trouble when you become an adult and have the undeniable guillotine of ongoing responsibilities hanging over you.
+In a poignant way, Morrison says goodbye here to his youth even as he clings to it one last time.
+One is reminded of Dylan’s line, “I was so much older then; I’m younger than that now…” as “Slim Slow Slider” fades into nothingness to conclude the songwriter’s enduring tour de force.

 In the late 1970’s, I worked as an intern at a local Boston radio station for a spell.
-Superstition abounded, especially in such a whimsical business.
+Superstition abounded, especially in such a kinetic business.
 One of the rituals for each disc jockey was to have his or her individual stack of records to be left on the shelf “in case the world ended.”
 It was nothing more than a personal preferred list, but each jockey would put his or her absolute favorite on the very top.
-After 50 years of thousands of exemplary musical releases, Astral Weeks remains on top of my personal stack.
+After 50 years of literally thousands of exemplary musical releases framing my memory, Astral Weeks remains on top of my personal stack.
 I can’t imagine another release replacing it.

-Like van Gogh’s sunflowers that are forever in bloom or the dancers who will eternally move like the wind in Alvin Ailey’s Revelations, the music of Astral Weeks will continually be an undying, musical expression to the realization that the most wondrous of all ages – youth – is fleeting.
-I will listen to it until my last days because it also contains the ultimate incongruity of life – that something so spontaneous – so spur of the moment – can somehow touch the hemline of immortality.
+Like van Gogh’s sunflowers that are forever in bloom or the dancers who will eternally move like the wind in Alvin Ailey’s Revelations, the music of Astral Weeks will continually be an unyielding musical expression to the realization that the most wondrous of all ages – youth – is fleeting.
+I will listen to the album until my last days because it also contains the ultimate incongruity of life – that something so spontaneous – so spur of the moment – can concurrently touch the hemline of immortality.